Youssef-Lamadi/FitTracker/README.md

 ___________________________________________________________________________________________________________________________________________________

+                                         structure of the FitTracker App
+- posibility to create an account
+- possibility to monitor activity
+- sleep analysis
+- steps
-                                         structure of the FitTracker App posibility to create an account modification of the profile informations anytime history of at least one week/month/year activity send notifications to the user (optionnal)
+- modification of the profile informations anytime
+- history of at least one week/month/year activity
+- send notifications to the user (optionnal)
-BMR calculator
+- BMR calculator
-weight tracking
+- weight tracking
-health advices/
+- health advices
-healthy divirse articles to read by the user
+- healthy divirse articles to read by the user